 The readership of Science & Christian Belief is international and interdisciplinary, so please avoid technical language that would make the material inaccessible to readers from other disciplines.
 Where technical terms are unavoidable, please define them clearly when first used.

-Three copies of Articles or Debate Items (but only two copies of Correspondence) should be submitted, typed with double spacing, on one side of A4 or American quarto paper, with a reasonable margin.
+If electronic submission is not possible the three copies of Articles or Debate Items (but only two copies of Correspondence) should be submitted, typed with double spacing, on one side of A4 or American quarto paper, with a reasonable margin.
 Authors are advised to retain a copy in case of loss in the post for which the Editor can take no responsibility.
 Also ensure that the hard copy contains your full mailing address.
 Copies should be sent to:

 Please do not send Book Reviews, or books for review, to the Articles Editor.
 These should be sent to the Book Reviews Editor (see below).